raj072-gosai/pi-kiosk/README.md

 # Auto-Start Chrome in Full-Screen Mode on Raspberry Pi

-This guide explains how to configure a Raspberry Pi to automatically launch Chrome in kiosk mode (full-screen without mouse cursor) after booting and load a specific website.
+This guide explains how to configure a Raspberry Pi to automatically launch Chrome in kiosk mode (full-screen) after booting and load a specific website.

 ---